happyjedi/happyjedi.pro/src/articles/_posts/2015-03-19-setting-up-server-environment-with-ansible.md

 At the base of this tool is a playbook (in chef it's a cookbook).
 It's a YAML file, that contains a list of tasks that required to execute.
-Ansible is using for configuring servers by famous companies such as Twitter, Electronic Arts, Evernote and GoPro.
+Ansible is using for configuring servers by famous companies such as Electronic Arts, Evernote and GoPro.
 Declarativity and simplicity of playbooks is one of the strongest sides of this tool.
 A special form of file is using for the list of hosts on which the playbooks will be cast: